genggeng12345/SVEraser-main/README.md

 ## Training

-The following commands follow the experimental setting used in the paper: 2,000 training steps, learning rate 1e-3, 50 DDIM training steps, and 25 inference steps for validation.
-We use `xattn` for object/character and artist-style erasure.
-For explicit-content erasure, use `--finetuning_method noxattn`.
+The following commands follow the experimental setting used in the paper.

 Train an SVEraser on Stable Diffusion v1.4: